slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - It’s never your identity, it’s always your strategy
 - Succeeding means securing advantage.
 - Do what works and forget the rest.
 But the simple truth is that success leaves clues.
 There are certain habits, patterns, and routines that lead to your success, and there are certain patters that will result in failure.
--->
+- success is the best revenge. -- Kanye West
+- the success formula: solve your own problems and freely share the solutions. -- Naval Ravikant* -->

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*